wazuh/wazuh-documentation/source/getting-started/index.rst

 Getting started
 ===============

-Wazuh is an open source project for security visibility, compliance and infrastructure monitoring.
+Wazuh is an open source project for security detection, visibility and compliance.
 It was born as a fork of OSSEC HIDS and was then integrated with Elastic Stack and OpenSCAP, evolving into a more comprehensive solution.
 Below is a brief description of these tools and what they do:

 .. thumbnail:: ../images/getting_started/ossec_openscap_elastic_1024x445.png
    :title: OSSEC, OpenSCAP and Elastic Stack